Finding behaviour and training support

 How do I choose a dog behaviourist?

-They will only work on veterinary referral, ensuring that any underlying illness, injury or pain is being treated in conjunction with the behavioural support being given.
+Accredited behaviourists will work alongside a vet, so that any underlying illness, injury or pain is treated alongside behavioural support.

 Contact our Behaviour Support Line